-Try renting a Perthshire holiday cottage and live like a local in this historic Scottish County.
+Try renting Perthshire holiday cottages and live like a local in this historic Scottish County.
 Perth's medieval origins as once the capital of Scotland ensures it still retains many of its heritage buildings such as the 12th century Church of St.John, where John Knox established the Scottish Presbyterian Church in 1560.

 Luxury Tayside cottage with a hot tub near Aberfeldy on the banks of the River Tay.
 11-acre garden and fishing rights.
 2 King size sleigh beds.
 Log stove and open fires.
 Complimentary logs and Wi-Fi.
 Pool table, iPod docking station, games and books.
 Kitchen with all utensils.
 Pets welcome.